-Site visitor Don let me know he had a similar experience - a fairly quick turnaround with no formal communication.
+Update: Site visitor Don let me know he had a similar experience - a fairly quick turnaround with no formal communication.
 However, when he called Sigma to inquire about the repair, Sigma gave him very detailed information on what they had done.
 So if you're curious, you may want to go ahead and give Sigma Service a call.

 Somewhere down the road, we all stumbled across photography and became bitten by the bug.
 But how did it happen for you?

-Let us know on our Facebook Page
+Let us know on our Facebook Page.

 We plan to test the Macintosh versions of the following software applications for compatibility with OS X version 10.9 (some older applications will not be tested).
 We will announce our plans regarding full compatibility once testing is complete.